Profit & Loss Statement (P&L)

 Operating Profit (EBIT)

-Operating profit (EBIT) is the source of debt repayment, and if a company can’t generate enough EBIT to pay its debt obligations, over the long run it might have to enter bankruptcy or sell the company.
+Operating profit (EBIT) is the source of debt repayment.
+If a company can’t generate enough EBIT to pay its debt obligations, it might have to enter bankruptcy or even sell the company.

 Net Income

 Net income is the source of compensation to shareholders (owners of the company).
-If a company cannot generate enough profit to compensate these owners for the risks they’ve taken, the value of the owners’ shares may plummet.
+If a company cannot generate enough profit to compensate these owners for the risks they’ve taken, the owners’ share values may plummet.
 If a company is healthy and growing, its increased profits will typically lead to higher stock and bond prices.

 Please note that net income isn't the same as cash flow.
 It’s possible for a company to be profitable on its profit & loss statement but not generate cash flow (and vice versa).
 To accurately view a company’s cash flow, you will need to examine its statement of cash flows.